jessemillar/class-notes/tech-201/lessons/lesson-19.md

 	- Although the veil seen in Muslim countries is not part of the religion
 - Attacked Mecca, entered the holy shrine, and destroyed the idols there
 	- The destruction of the idols was a "new beginning"
+	- The idols were inside a large, square building called the Ka'ba which is a holy building
 - Died in 632 A.D. two years after taking Mecca
 	- Mohammed said he wanted to be buried simply
 	- The people panicked after the death